-In our group at ISI, we deal with very challenging datasets that cover a variety of genres, such as tables, graphs, HTML documents from both the Open and Dark Web, natural language documents, and social media documents like tweets, and that span challenging domains such as human trafficking.
+In our group at ISI, we deal with very challenging datasets that cover a variety of genres, such as tables, graphs, HTML documents from both the Open and Dark Web, natural language documents, and social media documents like tweets, and that span challenging domains such as human trafficking, crisis informatics, causal reasoning and geopolitical forecasting.
 Our group's work on human trafficking is funded under the DARPA MEMEX program, which has received significant press attention in the last several years (60 minutes, Forbes, Scientific American, WSJ, BBC, Wired,...).

 A full list of the projects I work on may be accessed on my ISI page, as well as our group website, where much of our open-source software and datasets, and recent tutorials, including at KDD 2017, ISWC 2017, and AAAI 2018 are also available.